tilburgsciencehub/website/content/building-blocks/configure-your-computer/automation-and-workflows/commandline.md

 A command line interface comes already installed with MacOS.

-You will need to install some other software from the terminal thoughout the course, so it will be useful to install some additional "command line tools" now:
+You will need to install some other software from the terminal throughout the course, so it will be useful to install some additional "command line tools" now:

 *   First we want to install X-code command line tools.
 Open a terminal by searching for it with spotlight, `cmd + spacebar` then type terminal and press `Return` when it appears.
 Then, copy and paste the following